gregorio-project/gregorio/UPGRADE.md

 ### Custom spacings

-If you are using custom spacings, please update the values of `interwordspacetext`, `intersyllablespacenotes` and `interwordspacenotes` to match their new definitions (in the comments in `gsp-default.tex`).
+If you are using custom spacings, please update the values of `interwordspacetext`, `intersyllablespacenotes` and `interwordspacenotes` to match their new definitions (in the comments in `gsp-sample.tex`).
 Also note that `alterationspace` is now fixed and cannot take `plus` or `minus` values.

 ### Euouae blocks